 More easy crockpot meals you’ll love!

-- Crockpot Pineapple Chicken — also made with 6 ingredients!
+- Crockpot Pineapple Chicken — made with just a few ingredients.

 - Crockpot Whole Chicken — perfect for meal prepping!